InformaticsMatters/squonk2-python-client/README.rst

         # The user *MUST* have admin rights.
         admin-user: dlister
         admin-password: blob1234
+        # The hostname of the Squonk2 web application, without a 'http' prefix.
+        # if present, this is used to obtain the UI version.
+        ui-hostname: ui.example.com

     # The final part of the file is a 'default' property,
     # which Squeck uses to select the an environment from the block above